SuchismitaSahu1993/Studying-the-Robustness-of-GANs-on-Noisy-Data-using-MNIST-and-EMNIST-Datasets/README.md

 ## 4. Experiements
 ## 4.1.
 Data
 The dataset used here is the MNIST handwritten digits recognition dataset which has about 60,000 images in training and .
 The dataset can be found at http://yann.lecun.com/exdb/mnist/.
 [6] The EMNIST dataset can be found at: http://www.itl.nist.gov/iaui/vip/cs_links/EMNIST/gzip.zip.
 [8] There are 6 classes in the EMNIST dataset out of which the 'bymerge' dataset is used in this work.
+EMNIST ByMerge: 814,255 characters.
+47 unbalanced classes.
 The dataset structure of the EMNIST dataset directly matches that of MNIST dataset.

 ## 4.3.
 Experiement
 ### 4.3.1 Baseline